 Current Flagship Work

 The primary body of work is the federal policy proposal: "From Early Start to Aging Preparedness Solutions: A Federal Policy Framework for Aging with a Lifelong Intellectual Disability."
-This proposal advances the recognition of Aging with a Lifelong Intellectual Disability as a distinct federal Life Stage — modeled on the design logic of IDEA Part C — and proposes a national Aging Preparedness framework anchored by the Individual and Family Aging Plan (IFAP), advanced through the Administration for Community Living (ACL), the Older Americans Act, and Medicaid Home and Community-Based Services (HCBS).
+This proposal advances the recognition of Aging with a Lifelong Intellectual Disability as a distinct federal Life Stage — modeled on the design logic of IDEA Part C — and proposes a national Aging Preparedness framework anchored by the Individual and Family Aging Plan (IFAP).
+The Individual and Family Aging Plan (IFAP) is the adult analogue to the IFSP — a structured planning instrument that documents aging trajectories, caregiver succession, housing needs, and coordinated actions across IDD, aging, Medicaid, and family support systems.
 The framework operates through existing federal and state authorities rather than creating new bureaucracy, and follows a deliberate demonstration-to-formula pathway: multi-state pilots generate evidence, evaluations inform federal guidance and standards, and OAA reauthorization ultimately establishes formula funding for Aging Preparedness infrastructure nationwide.

 Supporting this federal framework, APS is currently advancing the California I/DD Aging Preparedness Pilot — a five-year state demonstration within California's Regional Center system that operationalizes the DDS–CDA bridge grant partnership and serves as the first federal prototype: generating the IFAP templates, caseload ratios, interagency agreement models, cost data, and workforce standards that future ACL guidance and OAA reauthorization will codify.